ZengineHQ/legacy-plugin-wrapper/docs/README.md

         ```

     - certain usages of `znModal` will need to be refactored:
+      - opening a second modal before the first one is closed
       - accessing `$scope` properties that are functions.
 If you are passing the entire `$scope` to the modal and it contains functions, but you aren't using those functions in the modal, no refactor is necessary.

         Example: